Infant & Toddler Growth Assessment (Reference Guidelines)

 QUESTION 1

-WHO (World Health Organization) Growth Standards are international growth references created from data of healthy infants and toddlers worldwide.
-They use Weight-for-Height to assess appropriate weight for a given height.
-This tool displays results using 5 growth levels (Very Small, Small, Average, Large, Very Large) for easier understanding.
+International growth references created by WHO from data of healthy infants worldwide.
+They use weight‑for‑height (and other indices) to judge appropriate weight for a given height.
+This tool presents 5 easy-to-read growth levels (Very Small, Small, Average, Large, Very Large).

 QUESTION 2